Updated December 12, 2023

 - There may be additional exceptions stated in our or Unit’s agreements with you or permitted by law.

 4.6 Your Liability for Unauthorized EFTs

-Contact us immediately if you believe that an unauthorized EFT has occurred or may occur concerning your Account, or if your debit card, ATM card, or Online Banking Services login credentials have been lost, stolen or compromised.
+Contact us immediately if you believe that an unauthorized EFT has occurred or may occur concerning your Account or Online Banking Services login credentials have been lost, stolen or compromised.
 Calling us at 1-877-703-5024 is the best way of keeping your losses to a minimum.

-You could lose all the money in your Account (and any bank accounts with other institutions you have connected to your Account) if you take no action to notify us of the unauthorized EFT or the loss or theft of your debit card, ATM card or Online Banking Services login credentials.
+You could lose all the money in your Account (and any bank accounts with other institutions you have connected to your Account) if you take no action to notify us of the unauthorized EFT or Online Banking Services login credentials.